Anaxyrus fowleri: Conservation status

 An important conservation measure for Fowler's toad is the protection of its breeding sites.
 Off-road vehicles commonly used in beach and dune habitats are damaging to this species.
 Agricultural chemicals have caused declines in some areas.
 These factors along with specific habitat requirements and excessive human activity within these habitats produces permanent, local extinctions.
+Along with this, the invasion of common reed (Phragmites australis) has been identified as a threat to some breeding habitats used by Canadian populations of Fowler's toad.
 It is considered a species at risk in Ontario, a species of special concern in the U.S. state of New Jersey, and a regionally threatened or endangered species in the states of New Hampshire and Vermont.
-On April 15th, 2024, Canada Post released a stamp with a Fowler's toad to raise public awareness of these amphibians.
+On April 15, 2024, Canada Post released a stamp with a Fowler's toad to raise public awareness of these amphibians.